dwjoyce/pythonbook/appendices/Python summary.rst

 Using code from other programs (:term:`modules`)::

     import turtle
-    turtle.Turtle()  # make sure the 'T' in the function call is uppercase! turtle.circle(100)
+    turtle.circle(100)
     dir(turtle)  # provide a directory listing of module help(turtle.fillcolor)  # help on a particular item